kalpaca/CakeLDAP/README.md

      * - baseDN - The base DN for directory
      * - filter - The attribute to search against.
      * - return - The attributes to return'
-     * - errors - Array of errors where key is the error and the value is the error
+     * - errors - Array of errors where key is the error and the value is the error message.
-     *    message.
-Set in session to Flash.ldap for flashing *
-     * @link http://php.net/manual/en/function.ldap-search.php - for more info on ldap search */
+     */
 	'Ldap' => [
 			'host' => 'SOMESERVER.SOMEROOT.NET',